Gauge Non-Invariant Higher-Spin Currents in $AdS_4$: Problem

-To define a nontrivial HS charge as an integral over a $3d$ space, one should find such current three-form $J_{t,s_1,s_2}(x)$ built from dynamical HS fields that is closed by virtue of HS field equations (\ref{EM})-(\ref{EMCdot}), but not exact.
-The conserved current three-form is
+To define a nontrivial HS charge as an integral over a $3d$ space, one should find such a current three-form $J_{t,s_1,s_2}(x)$ built from dynamical HS fields that is closed by virtue of HS field Equations (\ref{EM})--(\ref{EMCdot}), but not exact.
+The closed current three-form is:

-where $t$ is a spin of the current, $\xi_{\alpha(m),\dot\beta(n)}$ are global symmetry parameters, which can be identified with those gauge symmetry parameters that leave the gauge fields invariant.
-Factor $\frac{\lambda^{-|m-n|}}{m!n!}$ is introduced for convenience.
-These parameters obey the conditions, which follow from (\ref{gt})
+where the factor of $\frac{\lambda^{-|m-n|}}{m!n!}$ is introduced for convenience and $\xi_{\alpha(m),\dot\beta(n)}$ are global symmetry parameters, which can be identified with those gauge symmetry parameters that leave the background gauge fields invariant.
+In accordance with (\ref{gt}), these parameters obey:

-One can see, that
+One can see that: